cardano-foundation/CIPs/CIP-0030/README.md

 A URI image (e.g. data URI base64 or other) for img src for the wallet which can be used inside of the dApp for the purpose of asking the user which wallet they would like to connect with.

+### cardano.{walletName}.supportedChains: cbor\<chain_id>[]

+Returns the list of chains the wallet is supporting encoded as cbor according to the schema from CIP-0034.
+The purpose of this for the dApp to only provide connection options to the user that are supported for the app.
+Some dapps or wallets are bound to specific networks or provide a manual switch between them (e.g. Nami).
+Other wallets support both mainnet and selected testnets with different accounts (e.g. Flint).

 ## Full API